Jaynik-S/NBA_Insights/README.md

 1. **Enter Player Name**: Go to the homepage and type the player's name in the input field (e.g., *LeBron James*).
 2. **View Archetypes**: The application processes the input and displays the player's archetypes (e.g., *Elite Two-Way Leader, Statistical Unicorn*).
 3. **Graph Visualization**: A visualization is generated showing the player's position relative to archetype centroids.
+4. **Compare Players**: Navigate to the compare page, enter the names of two players, and view their career statistics side-by-side.

 ### Sample Output
 - **Player Name**: LeBron James
 - **Archetypes**: Elite Two-Way Leader, All-Star Versatile Scorer, Playmaking Facilitator
 - **Visualization**: *(Generated graph showing player position relative to archetypes)*
+- **Comparison**: *(Side-by-side career statistics of two players)*

 ---